rackerlabs/design-system/_component_design/text-fields.md

 - Use placeholder to provide instructive text or an example, such as a phone number or email address.
 - When the user clicks in the text field, the placeholder text remains until the user types.
 The placeholder text reappears when the user deletes an input value.
 - A text field remains enabled until the user makes a selection outside of the field.
-- Place an asterisk to the left of the label when you want to indicate that a field is required.
-To aid recognition, overhang the asterisk in the space to the left of the label by 4 pixels.
+- Place an asterisk to the left of the label to indicate a required field.
+To aid recognition, overhang the asterisk 4 pixels to the left of the label.

 See [focus states]({{site.baseurl}}/components/focus-states.html) for guidance in constructing focused text fields in an enabled state.